mccutheon/TimerLabelNote/README.md

 * get cbpi notifications working when countdown finishes
 * remove chart option from action drop down
 * add function that accepts parameter to set time
-* change time input from seconds to 00:00:00 like timer displays
+* change time input configuration from seconds to 00:00:00 like timer displays